sebrauschert/OceanOmics-amplicon/README.md

 LULU                                   - all functions required for LULU: 01-get_lineage.sh, 02-merge_lineage_with_LCA.R, 03-lulu_create_match_list.sh, 04-LULU.R and 05-create_phyloseq_object.R
 dada                                   - three scripts: dada2_pooled.R, dada2_site_error_fixed.R and dada2_site_spec_error.R; called by the 04-DADA2.R code
-LCA                                    - LCA scripts and dependencies from eDNAflow pipeline
+LCA                                    - LCA scripts and dependencies from [eDNAflow](https://github.com/mahsa-mousavi/eDNAFlow) pipeline
 ```

 ## Dependencies

 ### Install `miniconda`

-To run this pipeline as smoothly as possible, please install `miniconda` on your system, as per the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html)
+To run this pipeline as smoothly as possible, please install `miniconda` on your system, as per the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+To speed up the installation process we also install [mamba](https://mamba.readthedocs.io/en/latest/installation.html).

+You can install miniconda and mamba at the same time by installing [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 ### `conda` environments